mhaidarhanif/blog/source/_posts/2014-03-16-metro-group-future-store-review.markdown

 - Directs the customer to the products he needs.
 - Keeps a running total of the shopping bill.
 - Makes check-out much faster, as the customer has already scanned their purchases while shopping.
-- The data transfer process triggered from the PSA to the check-out counter automatically.
+- The data transfer process triggered from the PSA to the checkout counter automatically.
 - The receipt is printed out and the customer then pays.
 - No need to take goods out of the shopping cart and no queue.